 In recent years, the United States has imposed tariffs on items imported from China that are incorporated into our products.
 Tariffs on items imported by us from China and other countries have increased our costs and has increased prices and lowered gross margins on some of our products.
 These tariffs have had a direct adverse impact on our business and results of operations, and future tariffs could have a more significant impact on our business.
-China has imposed retaliatory tariffs that impact a number of Varex products including U.S. origin X-ray tubes, heat exchange units, and certain flat panel detectors.
+China has imposed retaliatory tariffs that impact a number of our products, including U.S. origin X-ray tubes, heat exchange units, and certain flat panel detectors.
 The tariffs levied by China have increased our customers' costs for products imported into China, which has caused us to make price concessions on some products and has caused some customers to stop purchasing products from us.
 We expect that tariffs will continue to have a negative effect on our business and results of operations, including the possibility of continued price concessions or loss of business.
 Tariffs could limit our ability to compete for increased market share in China, which could cause our long-term prospects in China to suffer.
 The imposition of additional tariffs by the United States could result in the adoption of additional tariffs by China and other countries, as well as further retaliatory actions by any affected country, which could negatively impact the global market for imaging equipment and could have a significant adverse effect on our business.

-Compliance with foreign laws and regulations applicable to the marketing, manufacture, and distribution of Varex's products may be costly, and failure to comply may result in significant penalties and other harm to Varex's business.
+Compliance with foreign laws and regulations applicable to the marketing, manufacture, and distribution of our products may be costly, and failure to comply may result in significant penalties and other harm to our business.

-Regulatory requirements affecting Varex's operations and sales outside the United States vary from country to country, often differing significantly from those in the United States.
-In general, outside the United States, some of Varex's products are regulated as medical devices by foreign governmental agencies similar to the FDA.
+Regulatory requirements affecting our operations and sales outside the United States vary from country to country, often differing significantly from those in the United States.
+In general, outside the United States, some of our products are regulated as medical devices by foreign governmental agencies similar to the FDA.

-For Varex to market its products internationally, Varex must obtain clearances or approvals for products and product modifications.
-These processes (including, for example, in the EU, the European Economic Area ("EEA"), Switzerland, Brazil, Australia, China, Japan and Canada) can be time consuming, expensive and uncertain, which can delay Varex's ability to market products in those countries.
-Delays in the receipt of or failure to receive regulatory approvals, the inclusion of significant limitations on the indicated uses of a product, the loss of previously obtained approvals or failure to comply with existing or future regulatory requirements could restrict or prevent Varex from doing business in a country or subject Varex to a variety of enforcement actions and civil or criminal penalties, which would materially and adversely affect its business.
-In addition, compliance with changing regulatory schemes may add additional complexity, cost and delays in marketing or selling Varex's products.
+For us to market our products internationally, we must obtain clearances or approvals for products and product modifications.
+These processes (including, for example, the processes in the EU, the European Economic Area ("EEA"), Switzerland, Brazil, Australia, China, Japan and Canada) can be time consuming, expensive and uncertain, which can delay our ability to market products in those countries.
+Delays in the receipt of or failure to receive regulatory approvals, the inclusion of significant limitations on the indicated uses of a product, the loss of previously obtained approvals or failure to comply with existing or future regulatory requirements could restrict or prevent us from doing business in a country or subject us to a variety of enforcement actions and civil or criminal penalties, which would materially and adversely affect our business.
+In addition, compliance with changing regulatory schemes may add additional complexity, cost and delays in marketing or selling our products.